OMoriaux/SemiEmpiricalCalibrationBayesian/README.md

 - **BayesianInferenceFunctions**: Code used to couple data with models using Bayesian Inference (BI); Metropolis-Hastings (MH), Markov-chain Monte Carlo (MCMC).
 - **BerghTijdemanWhitmoreModels**: Implementations of the Bergh & Tijdeman [1965] and Whitmore [2006] models.
 - **CalibrationMeasurement**: Code used to ingest calibration and unsteady pressure measurement data from TDMS files. !
 REQUIRES npTDMS
-- **PlottingFunctions**: Functions used to plot the results of the TDMS data and MCMC fitting results.
+- **PlottingFunctions**: Functions used to plot the results of the calibration/measurement data and MCMC fitting results.
-- **ProcessingFunctions**: Functions to process the TDMS data into power spectral density, transfer functions etc.
+- **ProcessingFunctions**: Functions to process the calibration/measurement data (TDMS or CSV files) into power spectral density, transfer functions etc.

 ### b.
 Main (SemiEmpiricalCalibrationBayesian)
 Example code, using these functions, are provided in the main directory (SemiEmpiricalCalibrationBayesian):